☀️

 Graham-cracker Negative-devil-with-rod

 Aminoglycosides are typically used for aerobic gram-negative rod infections, including Pseudomonas and Enterobacter.
-The most frequent use of these antibiotics include empiric therapy for serious infections, including septicemia, complicated intra-abdominal infections, UTIs, and nosocomial URIs.
+The most frequent use of these antibiotics includes empiric therapy for serious infections, including septicemia, complicated intra-abdominal infections, UTIs, and nosocomial URIs.
+Gentamicin or amikacin is used in combination with ampicillin in neonates due to coverage of E. coli, Klebsiella, and Listeria monocytogenes.

 Synergistic with B-Lactam Antibiotics